Healthcare Training Institute - Quality Education since 1979

 I stated to Kasey, "No, I have not talked with Laurie.
 I have heard things from a variety of students and adults who are all concerned with helping people.
 I don’t really know much more, and that’s part of why I would like you to help me understand and work on these problems."

 By using an Up Front approach, I gave Kasey all of my relevant information, without going into a discussion of all possible details.
 Had I actually gone into a discussion of every detail I knew about the event, I would have turned the focus of our discussion onto myself, my knowledge, and the accuracy of my knowledge.
 Giving Kasey all known and perceived details would have taken attention away from Kasey and her perceptions of what occurred and why.

 As you know, proving to Kasey reasons she may be at fault would not be my prerogative.
 That responsibility belongs with the school administration; I see my role as seeking a deeper understanding of the people involved, so that the sessions can lead to healthy change regardless of the judicial punishments that may need to be taken.
 Would you agree that building an honest relationship with the client by beginning with an up front approach is helpful to building this deeper understanding?
 Would the up front technique be useful in working with your Kasey?

-On this track, we have discussed the first two steps in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we have discussed the first two steps in the evaluation stage for dealing with an incident of internet bullying.
 These first two steps are, see the probable bully first, and identify concerns regarding the problem.

-On the next track, we will discuss the steps three and four in the evaluation stage for dealing with an incident of internet bullying.
+In the next section, we will discuss the steps three and four in the evaluation stage for dealing with an incident of internet bullying.
 Steps three and four are, gain the individual’s understanding of the situation, and explore the feelings of the individual being seen.